 The chickpea flatbread has very ancient roots.
 Various recipes of Latin and Greek origins included pies with mashed legumes cooked in the oven.

-Due to the storm and to the hard battle against Pisa, the food was scarce, so the captain of the ship ordered to retrieve the cans and to serve to the sailors a bowl of a shapeless chickpea purée with olive oil.
-At the beginning some sailors refused to eat that mash leaving it in the sun, wiping the mixture into a kind of pancake.
-The next days, driven by hunger pangs, the sailors ate the food left in the sun finding it so delicious.
+Due to the storm and to the hard battle, the food was running low.
+So the captain of the ship ordered to retrieve the cans and to serve the crew a bowl of that shapeless chickpea purée with olive oil.
+Some sailors refused to eat that mush leaving the bowl in the sun.
+With time, the mixture dried out originating the first chickpea flatbread in the history.
+The next days, driven by hunger pangs, the sailors ate the leftovers finding it so delicious.

 As you heard in this legend the Farinata born in Genoa in Liguria.
 Moreover, this food became popular also along the coast of Tuscany, especially in the Pisan cuisine.
 In fact, Pisa requested the DOP designation of origin for this product.

-From the combination between bread and Farinata, in the first half of the twentieth century in Leghorn, the expression “Cinque e Cinque” (five and five) born.
+In the first half of the 20th century in Leghorn, they start to use the expression Cinque e Cinque (five and five).
+It comes from the combination of bread and farinata.
 People used to go to the bakery asking for 5 Lire of bread and 5 Lire of Torta.
 (Lira was the currency of Italy before the introduction of the Euro).